domysu/socialmedia/README.md

 ## Planned Features

 - User registration and authentication (kinda implemented using breeze)
-- User profiles (not implemented yet)
+- User profiles (kinda implemented using breeze)
 - Groups (not implemented yet)
 - Posting, reacting and commenting on content (not implemented yet)
 - more..